GPXue/SOM-AHC/README.md

 ### This script includs generating input dataset and analysis.

-### This script was written by Python and is friendly to use.
+### This script was written in Python and is friendly to use.